agher1/xlab-links/README.md

 }
 ```

-And if would be displayed as you can see here:
+And it would be displayed as you can see here:

 ![](example2.png)